anitodevops/Project-3/ProjectFlow/CodePipeline.md

 ![step-3](https://github.com/anitodevops/Project-3/blob/main/Images/codepipeline%20Setup-3.png)

+CodePipeline is connected to your GitHub repository.
+Any push made to the main branch triggers the pipeline automatically.
+Source artifact (ZIP) is passed to the Build stage.

 #### build stage
 - Choose buildstage -> AWS codebuild
 - project name - mindtrack-build
 - Input artifacts - source artifacts

 ![step-4](https://github.com/anitodevops/Project-3/blob/main/Images/codepipeline%20Setup-4.png)

+CodeBuild reads the buildspec.yml file.
+Authenticate to Amazon Elastic Container Registry.
+Builds the Docker image using Dockerfile.
+Tags the image to the ECR RepoURI - mindtrack-prod Pushes the image to ECR repository.
+Updates the  deployment.yaml by fetching the new ECR image URI.
+Stores updated Kubernetes manifests as the Build Artifact for Deploy stage.

 #### test stage
 - Skip test stage